ThomasPortwood/vandelay-industries/EMAIL.md

     - [Remove support for insecure http protocol](https://github.com/ThomasPortwood/vandelay-industries/issues/20)
     - [Unused 'null' and indentation mistake](https://github.com/ThomasPortwood/vandelay-industries/issues/2)
     - Update to the OpenAPI specification 3.0 (formerly Swagger specification)

+That's it for my first review.
+A live version of the API documentation can be seen on [SwaggerHub](https://app.swaggerhub.com/apis-docs/SomeSoftwareTeam/vandelay-industries/0.0.1).
+Vandelay developers can use the [SwaggerHub Design Tools](https://app.swaggerhub.com/apis/SomeSoftwareTeam/vandelay-industries/0.0.1#trial) to easily preview changes as we all collaborate on the next version.
+I'm looking forward to hearing from your team!

+- Tom